-- 1. The university Safety and Security Office, located on the Saint Paul Campus, is the office to which all criminal reports should be made.
-Everyone on campus (including students, faculty, staff and visitors) are encouraged to immediately report any potential criminal activity to the university Safety and Security Office and/or the local police department which serves the location where the crime occurred.
-Individuals reporting to Metropolitan State who also wish to file a complaint with the local police department will be provided with assistance from Metropolitan State upon request. - 2.
-Metropolitan State normally requires a written complaint from someone to begin the investigation process.
+- The university Safety and Security Office, located on the Saint Paul Campus, is the office to which all criminal reports should be made.
+Everyone on campus (including students, faculty, staff and visitors) is encouraged to immediately report any potential criminal activity to the university Safety and Security Office and/or the local police department which serves the location where the crime occurred.
+Individuals reporting to Metropolitan State wishing to file a complaint with the local police department will be provided with assistance from Metropolitan State upon request. - Metropolitan State normally requires a written complaint from someone to begin the investigation process.
 Metropolitan State also usually needs the assistance of the complainant in the disciplinary process against the accused.
-Metropolitan State will make exceptions when necessary, including cases presenting clear danger to the victim and/or the university community.

-3. Metropolitan State will issue an annual report of criminal reports made to the university Safety and Security Office and other law enforcement agencies for property or facilities.
-The annual report includes reported crimes alleged to have occurred on the campus and facilities owned or rented by Metropolitan State and/or recognized student organizations.
-It includes the following reports of crime:
+Metropolitan State will make exceptions when necessary, including cases presenting clear danger to the victim and/or the university community. - 3.
+Metropolitan State will issue an annual report of criminal reports made to the university Safety and Security Office and other law enforcement agencies for property or facilities.
+The annual report includes reported crimes alleged to have occurred on the campus and facilities owned or rented by Metropolitan State and/or recognized student